Greece Moments Greece Moments

 Tour of the Eupalinos Tunnel

 The Eupalinos Tunnel was open to visitors again when we visited at the end of May 2019.
-There will be three tours on which you can visit different sections of the tunnel.
+There are three tours on which you can visit different sections of the tunnel.
 At that time, a complete inspection to the end was only possible by appointment.

-We walked about 20 minutes to half of the tunnel and thus got a good insight into this ancient structure.
-You should get some basic information about the origin and former use of the Eupalinos Tunnel in advance, as the security staff only leads through the tunnel, but hardly gives any further information.
+We walked about 20 minutes to the halfway point of the tunnel and got a good insight into this ancient structure.
+It’s worth getting some basic information about the origin and former use of the Eupalinos Tunnel in advance, as the security staff only guide you through the tunnel without providing much additional information.

-Who has Agoraphobia should only opt for the short inspection of 200 m or refrain from visiting.
-The height and width of the tunnel is only about 1.80 m and there is a cool temperature inside even in midsummer (take your jacket with you!).
+Anyone with claustrophobia should opt for the short 200 m inspection only, or skip the visit altogether.
+The height and width of the tunnel is only about 1.80 m, and it stays cool inside even in midsummer (bring your jacket!).

 • Opening hours: Wed.–Mon.
 8:30 a.m. – 3:30 p.m.